-Such a low unification scale is both interesting (since it has a lot better chances to be probed by measurements eventually than in more conventional GUTs) and dangerous.
+The effect of the KK modes in Fig.~\ref{fig:gunification} is evident, leading to an asymptotic unification at a scale of O($10^6$~GeV) and a gauge coupling strength at a value of O($10^{-6}$).
+This scale is obtained solely by satisfying a safe proton lifetime and ED constraints as discussed below (see also~\citep{Aranda:2021eyn}).
+At this scale, the considered model becomes sensitive to constraints from Pati-Salam leptoquark masses to be $M_{\rm LQ}>1.2\ {\rm PeV}$ \cite{ParticleDataGroup:2022pth}.
+Notably, we reach an overall consistency with the PeV-scale SUSY breaking \cite{Wells:2004di}.
+Such a low unification scale is both interesting, since it has a better chance to be probed by measurements eventually than in more conventional GUTs, and dangerous.
 Indeed, the proton's lifetime provides a strong constraint on the unification scale of most GUTs.